turingschool/career-development-curriculum-site/module_one/networking_activities.md

 Depending on who you choose to reach out to, your questions will look different.
 Here are some suggested prompts to get you started:
 * Tell me about your background.
 How did you get to where you are now?
+* What does your company do?
+How does your role contribute to that?
 * What is the number one piece of advice you have for someone like me who is changing careers/starting something new?
+* I'm not sure what industry/companies I'm interested in.
+Do you have any advice on how I could start to figure that out?
+* I know I'm interested in ______ kind of work.
+Do you have any advice on how I could learn more about that?
+* How did you figure out where you wanted to start with your first job?
+How has that influenced your career?
-* Is there anyone you could recommend I talk to at your company or in the tech industry at large and why?
+* Is there anyone you would recommend I talk to at your company or in the tech industry at large?
 Would you be able to make an introduction for me?
-*

 When to complete this by:
 * As soon as possible but by the end of Week 3 at the latest